xfangsn/xfangsn.github.io/_pages/projects.md

 <i> Professor Karl Schulz, University of Texas at Austin</i>

 Used Stampede2 supercomputer at Texas Advanced Computing Center to solve the steady-state heat equation in 1D and 2D.
 Built and ran the C++ codes, bash scripts using SLURM Workload Manager.
-Perform code testing mainly verification, regression, and runtime performance testing.
+Perform code testing mainly verification, regression and runtime performance testing.
 Libraries used:
 * GRVY for timekeeping and debugging
 * MASA for method of manufactured solutions